Bollegala/bollegala.github.io/pages/pages-root-folder/index.md

       </p>

   <p>
-        I am Danushka Bollegala, a Professor in Natural Language Processing at the
+        I am Danushka Bollegala, Professor in Natural Language Processing at the
           <a href="http://www.liv.ac.uk/computer-science/">Department of Computer Science</a>, <a href="http://www.liv.ac.uk/">The University of Liverpool</a>, United Kingdom.
         See my <a href="./cv/">short vita</a>.
           <br/> <br/>